OgundejiJeremiah/OgundejiJeremiah/README.md

 ### Hi there 👋

+Good to have you here.

-OgundejiJeremiah/OgundejiJeremiah** is a Frontend Developer.
+I am a Frontend Developer.

 I'm curently taking courses online on frontend development and I'm learning javascripts at the moment I'm texting this.